jose-acevedoflores/cffi-explore/notes/fatptr_through_ffi.md

 After banging my head for a bit I stumbled upon
 [this article](https://iandouglasscott.com/2018/05/28/exploring-rust-fat-pointers/)
 which gives an insight to rust fat pointers.
-If I understood correctly, `dyn Traits` are DSTs so they are represented by fat pointers (16 bytes vs 8 bytes in a 64bit machine).
+If I understood correctly, `dyn Traits` are DSTs so they are represented by fat pointers (16 bytes ptr vs 8 bytes ptr in a 64bit machine).
 The first 8 bytes are the data ptr and the next 8 bytes point to the vtable.
-With the code above, if you do a `transmute` on the `*mut dyn OnSend` before and after you get
+With the code above, if you do a `transmute` on the `*mut dyn OnSend` before and after you get:
 ```shell
                  (    data ptr   , vtable ptr)
 Original fat ptr:(140314899668256, 4431298656)